kfogel/mailaprop/README.md

 with making some simple changes to your ~/.emacs (or wherever you keep your Emacs initialization code).

-If you're new to this kind of thing, it could take a day or more to set up.
+If you're new to this kind of thing but always wanted to try, then mailaprop might take several hours to set up.
 And if neither of these paragraphs made sense to you, then it could take an arbitrary amount of time, and you might want to step slowly away from the computer to reconsider various choices in your life.

 What about BBDB?
 Doesn't it already do this?
 ---------------------------------------------